Douglas Darby: Political career

 As the Cold War conflict intensified, Darby began to make his mark as an anti-communist, believing that the "Free World" was threatened "by Soviet Communist tyranny and its agents worldwide".
 His contacts with European émigrés escaping communist regimes in the postwar period led to him becoming the founding president of the Captive Nations Council of New South Wales in 1959.
 From the late 1960s until the late 1970s Darby attended of conferences of the World Anti-Communist League (WACL) in Bangkok in 1969, Tokyo in 1970, Manila in 1971 and Rio de Janeiro in 1975.
 In 1982 he attended the Anti-Bolshevik Bloc of Nations conference in London and a Captive Nations Committee meeting in Washington DC in 1983.

 After losing pre-selection for Manly in 1961, he resigned from the Liberal Party.
 He successfully contested the seat in the 1962 and 1965 State election elections as an Independent, and was readmitted to the Liberal Party in August 1966.

 Darby also campaigned against juvenile hooliganism, poker machines, and the fluoridation of Sydney's water supply.
 He campaigned for the introduction of daylight saving, and the development of Bathurst as the new capital of New South Wales.

 From 1960, support for Taiwan became another of Darby's causes, along with support for the Australian role in the Vietnam War.
 By 1973 he helped found an unofficial organisation known as the Australia-Free China Society, subsidised by both the Taiwanese Travel Service and the Taiwanese government.
 The Society established an office in 1974 to provide services for Australians visiting Taiwan.
 Darby was the editor and principal contributor to the Society's fortnightly newsletter, Australia-Free China News.
-The promotion of "Free China", along with his parliamentary duties, took up much of Darby's time during the Whitlam years.
+The promotion of "Free China", along with his parliamentary duties, took up much of Darby's time during the Gough Whitlam years.

 He retired from State parliament in 1978, after 33 years as a parliamentarian.